MapRVA/maprva.org/_pages/projects/water-crisis.md

 ### Most Common Degree of Water Loss

-In this map each cell is colored by the most commonly reported status in the cell.
+In this map each cell is colored by the most commonly reported status in the cell. _Hover or tap a cell to see how many of each type of report was submitted for that area._

 <iframe
   width="10000"